justusc/deferral/README.md

  - the macros
  - factory functions
  - class constructor (C++17 and later)
-The macros provide the most consise API and is recommended interface.
-The macros closely resemple the syntax of `defer` in other langages and keeps the code clean.
+The macros provide the most concise API and are the recommended interface.
+The macros closely resemble the syntax of `defer` in other languages and keep the code clean.

 ### Basic Usage